 - Chocolate chips, pecans, or walnuts can be folded into the bread to give the bread an extra special touch!

 - This bread can be frozen as long as it is stored in an airtight container.
-Be sure to thaw before serving!
+However, be sure to thaw out before eating!

 - Standard or mini zucchini muffins can also be made from this batter.
 Baking times will vary!

 Zucchini bread is great at room temperature and will last 1-2 days in an airtight container.
 However, if stored in the fridge it will last 3-4 days and the bread will not dry out as quickly and be more moist.

 First, make sure to preheat oven and prepare bread loaf.
 Grate zucchini and set aside.
 Whisk all the dry ingredients together in a medium sized mixing bowl.

 Second, whisk together all the wet ingredients into separate bowl.
 Add dry ingredients to the wet ingredients and mix on medium until just combined.
 Fold in grated zucchini.

 Third, pour batter into prepared bread loaf.
 Bake for 50-60 minutes or until toothpick inserted into the center comes out clean.
 Remove from oven and let it cool in pan for 10 minutes.